Are you working on paying off debt and building wealth? One important step that goes with that is cleaning up bad credit.

-Credit reports contain information about many of the bills you have now or have had in the past.
-Credit card bills, car loans, mortgage loans, even medical, utility and other bills are often contained within a credit report.
-Here are some things that can indicate bad credit on a consumer’s credit report:
+Credit reports contain information about bills you have now or had in the past.
+Credit card bills, car loans and mortgage loans are on credit reports.

-- payments made over 30 days late
+- Payments made over 30 days late

-- credit cards with balances over 70-80% of the total credit limit
+- Credit cards with balances over 70-80% of the total credit limit

-- a high dollar amount total of credit cards owed on
+- A high dollar amount total of credit cards owed on

 What is a Good Credit Score?